taoabc/msoconv/README.md

 # msoconv
 Document convert package which use microsoft automation

+Only for ms windows platform

 ## attention
 1. We use exe to convert first!
 So if you use msoconv in electron, you may need spawn exe in `app.asar.unpacked` folder.
-2. version 0.0.4 only support PowerPoint to pdf
+2. Only support PowerPoint to pdf yet.

 ## next
 1. write C++ addon code to convert
-2. Support every document type for microsofr office
+2. Convert any document type which microsoft office support

 ## usage